Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

-where $u(s)$ and $Do(s)$ denote the uncertainty value and dominant class (the class label of the majority points) of superpixel $s$, respectively.
-They simply regard the uncertainty of one superpixel as the average value of the points' uncertainty among this superpixel as follows:
+where $u(s)$ and $d(s)$ denote the uncertainty value and dominant class (the class label of the majority points) of superpixel $s$, respectively.
+ClassBal regards the average uncertainty of the pixels within one superpixel as the uncertainty of this superpixel, called \textbf{Average-based Superpoint Uncertainty Estimation (AvgSU)}:

-where u(x) denotes the uncertainty value of point x that is a quotient of the second best probability and the best probability~\cite{joshi2009multi}.
+where $u(x)$ denotes the uncertainty value of pixel $x$ that is a quotient of the second-best probability and the best probability~\cite{joshi2009multi}.
 In Equation~\ref{eq:1}, $w(\cdot)$ indicates the weight value of one class, which is given as follows: